kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The controller will perform validation to ensure this is a valid eviction request.

-The target will be obtained from a lister and if it doesn't exist the controller will cancel the eviction request by setting a `Canceled` condition to `.status.conditions` with an appropriate reason (`ValidationFailed`) and a message (`Target Pod xyz was not found.`).
+The target will be obtained from a lister and if it doesn't exist, the controller will cancel the eviction request by setting a `Failed` condition to `.status.conditions` with an appropriate reason (`EvictionInvalid`) and a message (`Target Pod xyz was not found.`).

 The new Workload API groups a set of pods that may not handle individual pod evictions well.
 It may be preferable to target the Workload resource.
-In the alpha version of the EvictionRequest API, pods referencing Workloads will be ignored.
-Therefore, we will reject any EvictionRequest that has a `.spec.workloadRef`.
+In the alpha version of the EvictionRequest API, pods referencing PodGroups will be ignored.
+Therefore, we will reject any EvictionRequest that has a `.spec.schedulingGroup`.
 We will consider [Workload API Support](#workload-api-support) later.
-The rejection will be done again by setting a `Canceled` condition with an appropriate reason (`ValidationFailed`) and a message
+The rejection will be done again by setting a `Failed` condition with an appropriate reason (`EvictionInvalid`) and a message
 (`Target Pod xyz is part of a Workload/PodGroup.
 Eviction of such pods is currently not supported.`).

 If the validation fails, the eviction request will no longer be processed.

+#### Registration

+The controller will watch all EvictionRequests and transform the active and valid ones into Evictions.
+- An active Eviction is an EvictionRequest with `Eviction` value in the `.spec.intent`.
+- The validation phase happens first and can block Eviction creation.
+The advantage of this is that it limits the Eviction traffic to responders.

+If a single pod target is shared across multiple EvictionRequests, this should result in a single Eviction object.

+There are multiple options for naming the Evictions, but we must be careful as new targets could be added later.

+#### pod-name-prefix-hash123456abc

+- Pod name prefix might be too long.
+- Pod name prefix might be shared with a different target so it might be confusing.

+#### pod-uid-hash123456abc
+- New id per eviction invocation.
+- Not user-friendly.

+#### target-type-eviction-counter-target-name-prefix (pod-1-ngingx)
+- User-friendly.

+The counter (1) would only be used for conflict resolution of eviction chain detection.
+If pod-1-nginx fails to evict pod-2-nginx is created.
+If pod-2-nginx is evicted, but a new pod nginx is immediately created with a different UID, pod-3-nginx can be created.
+This has the advantage that controllers that still work with the old evict instance can finish their in-flight work and then start processing the newer instance (e.g. pod-3-nginx).
+The UID can also change, so the responders may have to start the eviction process from scratch.
+If there is a long pause, we can start the eviction chain again and drop back to pod-1-nginx.

+#### Cancellation and default GC

+The controller will cancel an Eviction if all EvictionRequests matching the target have been canceled (`Withdrawn` value in `.spec.intent`).
+Cancellation is done by setting a `Failed` condition with the `CanceledDueToNoRequesters` reason to the Eviction and all EvictionRequests.

+The controller will also add EvictionRequest ownerReferences to an Eviction.
+Once all EvictionRequests matching the target have been deleted, the Eviction object should be garbage collected.

+An EvictionRequest with an Eviction intent and a blocking finalizer is also considered canceled or `Withdrawn`.

-#### Label Synchronization
+#### Label Generation

-The controller should synchronize target's `.metatada.labels` to the EvictionRequest's `metadata.labels`.
-This will overwrite any conflicting labels in the EvictionRequest.
-This is done to allow for custom label selectors that the responders can use when watching the eviction requests.
+EvictionRequest's `.spec.requesterName` should be set to the Eviction labels as a key.
+It should do the same for all responder names.
+The value should be either `"requester"`, `"responder"`, or `"requesterresponder"` depending on whether the same name/identifier is shared with any responder.

+This will make watching these resources easier for all the parties as they can use a predictable labelSelector.

 #### Responder Selection

-`.status.targetResponders` will be set from pod/target's `.spec.evictionResponders` in the same order.
+Eviction `.status.targetResponders` will be set from pod/target's `.spec.evictionResponders` in the same order.
 A set of default responders (`imperative-eviction.k8s.io/evictor`) will also be appended to the end of the list.
 Once set, items cannot be added to or removed from `.status.targetResponders`.

-The controller should set `.status.observedGeneration` each time it observes a new generation of the EvictionRequest object.
+The controller should set `.status.observedGeneration` each time it observes a new generation of the Eviction object.

-The eviction request controller reconciles EvictionRequests and first picks the index 0 responder from `.status.targetResponders` and setting its `state` to `Active`.
+The eviction request controller reconciles Evictions and first picks the index 0 responder from `.status.targetResponders` and setting its `state` to `Active`.
 `.status.responders[].startTime` should also be set to establish a baseline for any non-cooperating responder.